GivenChauke/COS214Project/README.md

 Siya | AbstractTable interface
 Zion | Bill and Order classes
-Lesedi | AbstractTable and its children (with Siya) Nerina | Dishbuilder class and its Abstract interface Thabiso | Employee class and its children, as well as Floor and AbstractFloor (with Ati) Given | work with Thabiso on Chef class
+Lesedi | AbstractTable and its children (with Siya) Nerina | DishbBilder class and its Abstract interface Thabiso | Employee class and its children, as well as Floor and AbstractFloor (with Ati) Given | work with Thabiso on Chef class
 Ati | work with Thabiso to make Employee class and its children, as well as Floor and AbstractFloor. for integration with Employee iterator